Devographics/Monorepo/README.md

 This monorepo uses [pnpm](https://pnpm.io/), and you should start by installing it.

-### 2. Clone monorepo
+### 2. Clone & Install

-Clone this monorepo locally and install all dependencies with `pnpm i`.
+-   Clone this monorepo locally with `git clone https://github.com/Devographics/Monorepo.git`
+-   Go to `monorepo` and install all dependencies with `pnpm i`.

 ### 3. Clone other repos